Betsy Joslyn

-Betsy Joslyn (born April 19, 1954 in Staten Island, New York) is a Broadway musical and dramatic actress and soprano.
+Elizabeth Anne "Betsy" Joslyn (born April 19, 1954) is a former Broadway musical and dramatic actress and soprano.
 Joslyn is best known for her Broadway work, including the original 1979 production of Sweeney Todd.
 She appeared in the ensemble of the original Broadway production and eventually took over the ingenue role of Johanna after Sarah Rice.

+Biography

+Born on April 19, 1954 in Staten Island, New York, Joslyn is one of two children born to Marielouise (née Sidham) and Frederic Marshall Joslyn.She attended St. Joseph Hill Elementary School, St. Joseph Hill Academy, and Wagner College, where she studied with Lowell Matson, graduating cum laude with a Bachelor of Arts in 1975.

-She is married to conductor Mark Mitchell.
+In 1998, Joslyn planned to marry conductor Mark Mitchell.